 If you know the occasion will have something of a contemporary-casual feel, here is a good look that bridges the gap between dressy and casual.
 The darker colors help retain a sense of solemnity, while the floral patterned dress and green sweater provide a comfortable yet conservative look.

-If you need to make jeans work, choose a darker pair and be sure to accent them with dressy neutral or earth tones, like the outfit here:
+If you need to make jeans work for a funeral, choose a darker pair and be sure to accent them with dressy neutral or earth tones, like the outfit here:

 - Dresses: Amazon, Macy’s, Lulus, ASOS

-- Shoes: Go Jane, Zappos, Heels, Designer Shoe Warehouse, Overstock
+- Shoes: Zappos, Heels, Designer Shoe Warehouse, Amazon

 - Handbags: Bloomingdales, Tradesy, The Real Deal (authentic gently used items)